Black History Month

 Talking to Charlie was a gritty, rewarding experience, though he rarely was in good humor.
 When asked if the memory of the good events in his golf life—he won two tournaments on the PGA Tour and had success as a senior—didn't please him, Sifford replied with a stare from his remaining good eye.
 "I don't smile much, and I never laugh," he said.
 "If you'd been through what I've been through, you wouldn't be smiling, either."

 Few people knew Sifford better than Larry Mowry, who tried his hand at the PGA Tour in the '60s.
-"He was a tough man," says Mowry, now 78 and a teaching pro in Atlanta.
+"He was a tough man," says Mowry.
 "I'm reading a lot of stuff about how sweet Charlie was, but the things he went through did not go down well with him.
 Let's be honest: Charlie could be difficult."

 One thing Mowry gained from being around Sifford was empathy.
-This was expressed in one of the most powerful pieces ever to appear in Golf Digest, a 1988 reminiscence by Mowry.
-We're reprinting it here, a harrowing trip to another place in time. —Guy Yocom
+This was expressed in one of the most powerful pieces ever to appear in Golf Digest, a March 1988 reminiscence by Mowry.
+It’s a harrowing trip to another place in time. —Guy Yocom

 It was some time back in the 1960s.
 I don't remember the year, but I had just finished the final round at the Doral Open and was looking to hitch a ride with someone to our next tour stop, in Wilmington, N.C.
 I had booked a plane reservation for that night, but I wasn't looking forward to it.
 There would be a long wait for the takeoff, and the planes in those days gave you a low-flying, bumpy ride with landings that would have scared Evel Knievel.